ELIXIR-Belgium/ena-upload-container/README.md

 ```

 ### Prerequisites

 #### ENA Webin

+In order to upload to ENA, it is required to have the credentials of an ENA Webin account.
 A Webin can be made [here](https://www.ebi.ac.uk/ena/submit/sra/#home) if you don't have one already.
 The *--webin_id* parameter makes use of the full username looking like: `Webin-XXXXX`.
 Visit [Webin online](https://www.ebi.ac.uk/ena/submit/webin) to check on your submissions or [dev Webin](https://wwwdev.ebi.ac.uk/ena/submit/webin) to check on test submissions.

 #### The .secret file